 Drive Letter Туре Size Use С Hard Drive (Read/Write) 2.1GB or higher System boot drive and project disk.
 Stores the necessary system start- up files.
-This drive also stores projects, Interact (if you are using it), and applications.
+This drive also stores projects, the Ma- chineShop Shell, Inter- act, MachineLogic, and applications.
 Download files and log data to this drive.
 A 3.5" Floppy Drive (Read/Write) 1.44MB Can be used to install software or save files to disk.
 You can use this drive to download projects to the unit, back up files from the unit, and log data.
 D CD-ROM Drive (Read only) N/A Can be used to read files or run software.

 Drive Letter Туре Size Use С Hard Drive (Read/Write) 2.1 GB or higher System boot drive and project disk.
 Stores the necessary system start- up files.
-This drive also stores projects, Interact (if you are using it), and applications.
+This drive also stores projects, the Ma- chineShop Shell, Inter- act, MachineLogic, system files, and applica- tions.
 Download files and log data to this drive.
 A 3.5" Floppy Drive (Read/Write) 1.44 MB Can be used to install software or save files to disk.
 You can use this drive to download projects to the unit, back up files from the unit, and log data.
-D Compact Flash (CF) Card (Read/Write) 4, 10, 20, or 40MB Secondary drive and project disk.
-Stores projects, Interact (if you are using it), and applica- tions.
-Download files to this drive, but do not log data to this drive unless the size of your CF is suf- ficient.
-The CF can only accept a limited number of writes.
+D Compact Flash (CF) Card (Read/Write) 8, 10, 20, or 40MB Secondary drive and project disk.
+Stores projects, the Machine- Shop Shell, Interact, Ma- chineLogic, system files, and applications.
+Down- load files to this drive, but do not log data to this drive unless the size of your CF is sufficient.
+The CF can only accept a lim- ited number of writes.
 E CD-ROM Drive (Read only) N/A Can be used to read files or run software.